Treaty Oak Revival: History

-Treaty Oak Revival formed as a cover band in Odessa, Texas in 2018, originally consisted of lead singer Sam Canty, guitarists Lance Vanley and Jeremiah Vanley, bassist Andrew Carey and drummer Cody Holloway.
-Lance Vanley and Jeremiah Vanley are uncle and nephew.
+Treaty Oak Revival formed as a cover band in Odessa, Texas in 2018, originally consisting of lead singer Sam Canty, guitarists Lance Vanley and Jeremiah Vanley, bassist Andrew Carey and drummer Cody Holloway.
+Jeremiah and Lance Vanley are uncle and nephew, respectively.

 The band is named after the Treaty Oak in Austin, Texas.
-The tree is the last of 14 oak trees that were considered a sacred meeting place by the Comanche and Tonkawa.
-They released their debut single in 2020 No Vacancy before releasing their debut studio album with the same name in 2021 and gained popularity.
-Their second studio album Have a Nice Day was released in November 2023.
-The album debuted at number 174 on the Billboard 200.
+The tree is supposedly the last of what was originally a grove of 14 oak trees that were considered a sacred meeting place by the Comanche and Tonkawa.
+They released their debut single, "No Vacancy", in 2020 before releasing their debut studio album with the same name in 2021.
+Their second studio album, Have a Nice Day, was released in November 2023.
+The album debuted at number 174 on the Billboard 200, and included the song "Missed Call", which became the band's first gold record in 2024.
+By 2025, "Missed Call" had gone platinum and several other songs by the band had received certifications.

-In 2024 their single Missed Call was awarded a gold record.

-In 2024 the band accompanied Koe Wetzel on his Damn Near Normal Tour.
-On February 6 of the same year the band played the Grand Ole Opry, accompanied by Rhonda Vincent and Henry Cho.
+On February 6, 2024, the band played the Grand Ole Opry, accompanied by Rhonda Vincent and Henry Cho.
+A few months later, the band accompanied Koe Wetzel on his Damn Near Normal Tour.

-In 2025 the band released "Bad State of Mind" which was noted for its midwest emo riff and became the band's highest charting song, reaching number 1 on Billboard's Bubbling Under chart.
+In 2025 the band released "Bad State of Mind", which was noted for its midwest emo riff and became the band's highest charting song, reaching number 1 on Billboard's Bubbling Under chart.
 On April 21, 2025 the band performed "Bad State of Mind" on Jimmy Kimmel Live.
 In May of that year Treaty Oak Revival released The Talco Tapes, an acoustic album consisting of eight previously recorded songs and a cover of "Name" by Goo Goo Dolls.
 On June 29, 2025, bassist Andrew Carey departed from the band, citing physical and mental strain stemming from touring.

 In October 2025 the band made their debut international performance at the Hordern Pavilion, Sydney, Australia, as the first part of their four-stop ‘Treaty Oak Revival Takes Australia’ headline tour.
+In November of that year the band released West Texas Degenerate, which reached number 21 on the Billboard 200, and number 1 on Billboard's Top Rock Albums and Americana/Folk Albums charts.